The Finiteness Threshold Width of Lattice Polytopes: Hollow polytopes with infinitely many lifts of bounded size

 For the other inequality, Corollary~\ref{coro:infinite_bipyramid} proves the statement in the case when $w^\infty(d)=w_H(d-2)$ (it proves as well that $w^\infty(d) \ge w_H(d-2)$).

 The only remaining case is then when $w^\infty(d) > w_H(d-2)$.
 First of all, since $w^\infty(3)=1$ and by Proposition~\ref{proposition:monotone_d}, we have that $w^\infty(d)>0$ for all $d\ge 3$ (this guarantees the existence of infinitely many lattice $d$-polytopes of some fixed size).
 Let $n$ be such that $W:=w^\infty(d) = w^\infty(d,n)$.
-That is, there is an infinite family $\{P_i\}_{i\in \N}$ of $d$-polytopes of size $n$ and width $W$.
-Without loss of generality (Lemma~\ref{lemma:finite-nonprojecting}) assume all $P_i$'s are hollow and have a hollow lattice projection $Q_i$.
-By Theorem~\ref{theorem:same_width} every $Q_i$ has width at least $W$, and since $W=w^\infty(d) > w_H(d-2)$ no $Q_i$ admits a hollow projection to dimension $d-2$.
+That is, there is an infinite family $\{P_i\}_{i\in \N}$ of lattice $d$-polytopes of size $n$ and width $W$.
+Without loss of generality (Lemma~\ref{lemma:finite-nonprojecting}) assume all $P_i$'s are hollow and have a hollow lattice $(d-1)$-dimensional projection $Q_i$.
+Since projecting does not decrease the width, every $Q_i$ has width at least $W$, and since $W=w^\infty(d) > w_H(d-2)$ no $Q_i$ admits a hollow projection to dimension $d-2$.
 This implies the family $\{Q_i\}_{i\in \N}$ to be finite, so one of them, call it $Q$, lifts to infinitely many members of the family $\{P_i\}_{i\in \N}$.
-Theorem~\ref{theorem:same_width} implies then that $Q$ has width \emph{exactly} $W$. \end{proof}
+Theorem~\ref{theorem:same_width} implies then that $Q$ has width \emph{exactly} $W$.